Our Winemaking Philosophy

 Winemaking

 Prima Materia has always fallen within the world of minimal intervention winemaking, but we prefer to focus on making wines that bridge the past and the present.
 Just like the wineries of old, Prima Materia is a DIY, bottom-up adventure that began with cutting down old walnut trees and digging holes, pounding stakes, and spending constant time in the vineyard first, and then the winery as an extension of farming.
-These two things are equally important for us, and while the vineyard sets all of the winery clockwork in motion, we also take what we learn in the winery back to the vineyard to refine how we grow the vines and the important choices that we make there.
-We leave the marketing ideology to others.
+These two things are equally important, and while the vineyard sets all of the winery clockwork in motion, we also take what we learn in the winery back to the vineyard to refine how we grow the vines and the important choices that we make there.

-Our wines are crafted in criminally small batches of two to ten barrels each, producing about one thousand cases in total per year.
-The winemaking and grape growing are intensively hands-on, using stems and time, gravity and buckets, rather than fancy, impersonal machinery or mechanized processes.
+Our wines are crafted in criminally small batches of two to ten barrels each, producing about 1,500 cases in total per year.
+The winemaking and grape growing are intensively hands-on, using stems and time, gravity and buckets - this is the reality of bootstrapped business.
 I personally touch each vine several times before harvest, from pruning to shoot thinning to making sure we aren't over-exposed to sunlight, and even picking myself at times.
 Our wines are unfined, unfiltered, also hand harvested, and they are also clean, stable and ready for long aging, or drinking young and enjoying the California fruit in fine fresh form as you might choose.
 Our Sangiovese is a case in point, with fresh cherry and strawberry fruit dominating when young, then yielding to black cherry, leather, pine, and savory notes with just a couple years of age.
 These movements of a living product through time are what we truly love.

 History